-- Week 2-Week 4: Make Individual Appointment to Discuss Research Project and Site Report Topics with Instructor - Week 4: Site(s) for Report Chosen - Week 5: Topic for Research Project Chosen - Week 6: Site Report Bibliography Assembled (3-5 Items) - Week 7: First draft of Project Site Report DUE: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) 6:30 PM on WEDNESDAY. - Week 8: Research Project Bibliography Assembled (10-12 Items) - Week 9: Groups should be prepared to discuss 3-5 specific ideas for their Interactive Fiction Projects - Week 10: Research Project Bibliography Annotated (25-50 Word Annotations) - Week 11: Groups should be prepared to demonstrate 3-5 aspects of their Interactive Fiction Project - Week 12: First draft of Interactive Fiction Project DUE: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as a .zblorb email attachment) NO LATER than 6:30 PM on WEDNESDAY. - Week 13: Thanksgiving Break--NO SEMINAR - Week 14: Final draft of Project Site Report DUE: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) NO LATER than 6:30 PM on WEDNESDAY. - Week 15: Final draft of Interactive Fiction Project DUE: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .zblorb and .gblorb [including pictures] email attachments) NO LATER than 6:30 PM on WEDNESDAY.
+Week 2-Week 4: Make Individual One-hour Appointment to Discuss Research Project and Site Report Topics with Instructor

+Week 4: Site(s) for Report Chosen

+Week 5: Topic for Research Project Chosen

+Week 6: Site Report Bibliography Assembled (3-5 Items)

+Week 7: First draft of Project Site Report DUE: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) 6:30 PM on WEDNESDAY.

+Week 8: Research Project Bibliography Assembled (10-12 Items)

+Week 8-Week 10: Make Individual One-hour Appointment to Discuss On-going Research Project and Graded First Draft of Site Report with Instructor

+Week 8-Week 14: Groups Arrange Weekly Scheduled Times to Develop Interactive Fiction Game; (Minimum of Two hours per Week, Times Co-ordinated with Instructor)

+Week 9: Groups should be prepared to discuss 3-5 specific ideas for their Interactive Fiction Projects

+Week 10: Research Project Bibliography Annotated (25-50 Word Annotations)

+Week 11: Groups should be prepared to demonstrate 3-5 aspects of their Interactive Fiction Project

+Week 12: First draft of Interactive Fiction Project DUE: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as a .zblorb email attachment) NO LATER than 6:30 PM on WEDNESDAY.

+Week 13: Final draft of Project Site Report DUE: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) NO LATER than 6:30 PM on WEDNESDAY.

+Week 14: Final draft of Interactive Fiction Project DUE: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .zblorb and .gblorb [including pictures] email attachments) NO LATER than 6:30 PM on WEDNESDAY.

-Finals Week: The Final Research Project is due on the Wednesday (Reading Day) of Finals Week: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) NO LATER than 6:30 PM on WEDNESDAY.
+Finals Week: The Final Research Project is due on the Wednesday of Finals Week: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) NO LATER than 6:30 PM on WEDNESDAY.